OpenSource-For-Freedom/CYBER_OPS/README.md

 ---
 # **Overview**

-In the development of this repository, we aim to include all facets of **kernel hardening**, **penetration testing**, and **OS security** for Debian Linux systems, ensuring both security and stability.
+In the development of this repo, we aim to include all facets of **kernel hardening**, **penetration testing**, and **OS security** for Debian Linux systems, ensuring both security and stability.

+We will always take suggestions and mentioning of how to keep Linux secure and productivity high.

 This document outlines the pre-release activities that need to be completed before finalizing the project release.
 These tasks are designed to reinforce security, improve performance, and streamline user management.